jonlabelle/dotenv-sh/README.md

 ## Examples

-To load the dotenv file from the current directory:
+To load the `.env` file that exists in the current working directory:

 ```bash
 source dotenv
 ```

-To load a custom dotenv file called `.env.local`:
+To load a custom file called `.env.local`:

 ```bash
 source dotenv local